xiv3r/netkiller/README.md

 <br>

 # About netkiller
-netkiller - is a tool that blocks the wifi clients internet connection remotely without disconnecting them from the wifi AP.
+netkiller - is a tool that remotely blocks the wifi clients internet connection without disconnecting them from the wifi AP.
+Netkiller uses arpspoof to mimic the target arp and manipulate the traffic using iptables forward drop policy with hop ttl limit.

 <div align="center">
 <img src="https://github.com/xiv3r/netkiller/blob/main/image/flow.jpg">